 The X-ray scanners at the airport cannot see through many metals as they give an opaque image on the screen.
 In this case, a carry on bag will be put aside for manual screening.

 Can you bring quarters on a plane?

 You can bring quarters and any other coins on a plane either in your carry on or checked bags.
-If they are in your pocket then they will set off the metal detector so you need to remove them and either place them in your carry on bag or place them in the security bin before being screened.
+If they are in your pocket, then they will set off the metal detector, so you need to remove them and either place them in your carry on bag or in the security bin before being screened.